The Contrast Between Two Types of Believer’s – Part 3

 Our natural inclination is to desire things outside God’s will, whether “the lusts of the flesh,” “the lust of the eyes” or “the pride of life” all that is of “this present evil world” “is not of the Father.”
 (1 John 2:16).

 These self-destructive desires are often camouflaged by self-deceit, especially when they involve personal ambition and self-glorification.
-Often, what we desire is not what God wants for us; when we finally get it, we find that it has enslaved us.
+We often do not want what God wants for us; when we finally get it, we find that it has enslaved us.
 As a result, we end up serving it instead of God, to our great loss.
 ANYTHING that keeps us away from God becomes an “idol” in the heart.
 (Ezek.14:1-5).

 David, a King after God’s own Heart.